Anthony S. Volpe

 - Ranked among Band 3 in Chambers USA

-- Selected by attorney peers for inclusion in The Best Lawyers in America®, published by Best Lawyers LLC, for Copyright Law and Litigation – Intellectual Property, Litigation – Patent, Patent Law and Trademark Law, (2012–2020)
+- Selected by attorney peers for inclusion in The Best Lawyers in America®, published by Best Lawyers LLC, for Copyright Law, Litigation – Intellectual Property, Litigation – Patent, Patent Law and Trademark Law, (2012–2024) View methodology used for selection.

 - Recipient, Leader of Innovation Medal, American Bar Foundation, (2015)